Matt Riddle: RK-Bro (2021–2022)

-On the April 19 episode of Raw, Riddle would interrupt a backstage interview by Randy Orton where Riddle suggested a tag team formation, with Orton dismissing the idea by leaving.
+On the April 19 episode of Raw, Riddle interrupted a backstage interview by Randy Orton and suggested a tag team formation, with Orton dismissing the idea by leaving.
 A match was made later on in the night between Orton and Riddle, which Riddle won with a roll-up.
-The following week on Raw, Orton was backstage with Riddle when he suggested the team be given a try; the newly labeled RK-Bro defeated Cedric Alexander and Shelton Benjamin, and in a backstage interview afterwards, Orton suggested to Riddle they take the team "a day at a time", thus turning Orton face for the first time since early 2020.
+The following week on Raw, Orton was backstage with Riddle when he suggested the team be given a try; the newly labeled RK-Bro defeated Cedric Alexander and Shelton Benjamin, and in a backstage interview afterwards, Orton suggested to Riddle they take the team "a day at a time".

-After a seven week absence, Orton returned on the August 9 episode of Raw, where he initially discontinued his team with Riddle at the beginning of the show.
-Later on in the night, Orton defeated AJ Styles in a match following assistance from Riddle and afterwards pretended to hug him but instead hit him with an RKO as a sign of gratitude.
+After a seven-week absence, Orton returned on the August 9 episode of Raw, where he initially discontinued his team with Riddle at the beginning of the show.
+Later that night, Orton defeated AJ Styles in a match following assistance from Riddle and afterwards pretended to hug him but instead hit him with an RKO as a sign of gratitude.
 The following week, Orton officially reunited the team after Riddle saved Orton from an attack at the hands of Omos and Styles.
-At SummerSlam, RK-Bro defeated Styles and Omos to win their first WWE Raw Tag Team Championship, both individually and as a team.
-At Crown Jewel, RK-Bro would retain their titles against AJ Styles and Omos.
-While performing on Raw, Riddle returned to NXT on the December 7 episode, revealing himself as the Shaman for MSK.
-At New Year's Evil, they defeated Imperium (Walter, Fabian Aichner, and Marcel Barthel) in a six-man tag team match.
-At Day 1, RK-Bro retained their titles against The Street Profits (Angelo Dawkins and Montez Ford).
+At SummerSlam on August 21, RK-Bro defeated Styles and Omos to win their first WWE Raw Tag Team Championship, both individually and as a team.
+On October 21, at Crown Jewel, RK-Bro defeated Styles and Omos in a rematch to retain the titles.
+At Day 1 on January 1, 2022, RK-Bro retained their titles against The Street Profits (Angelo Dawkins and Montez Ford).